WHAT’S IN THIS REVIEW?

 As you can see, they have native app support for the usual suspects, as well as a couple of extensions if you’d prefer to control NordVPN through a browser.

-(WebRTC is used by browsers such as Firefox, Chrome, and Opera, allowing for greater speeds.
+(WebRTC is used by browsers such as Firefox, Chrome, and Edge, allowing for greater speeds.
 However, it does require information about the user’s private IP address, which means it can potentially be a security flaw.
 Their Chrome/Firefox extensions will ensure that this doesn’t happen.)

 Proxy & router